Satisfactory Academic Progress (SAP)

 When are SAP Standards measured?

 The SAP process runs after grades post at the end of every semester.
-If a student is not meeting the SAP standards at the end of the semester but have met these standards in the past, the student will be placed in a “financial aid warning” status which allows the student to maintain eligibility for aid for one semester.
-If the student does not meet the minimum requirements after this one semester warning period, the student becomes ineligible and will no longer receive financial aid.
+If a student is not meeting SAP standards but have met these standards in the past, the student will be placed in a “financial aid warning” semester.
+The warning semester allows the student to maintain eligibility for one semester.
+If the minimum SAP requirements are not met after the warning period, the student is ineligible and will no longer receive financial aid.

 What if I don’t meet the minimum requirements after the “financial aid warning” period?

-If a student does not meet all of the SAP standards during the financial aid warning period, the student will be placed on “financial aid suspension” and become ineligible for financial aid.
+If a student does not meet SAP standards during the financial aid warning period, the student will be placed on “financial aid suspension” and is ineligible for financial aid.
 The student will NOT receive financial aid for the next semester without an approved SAP appeal.
-Without an approved appeal, the student will remain on financial aid suspension until they are again meeting all the SAP standards.
+Without an approved appeal, the student will remain on financial aid suspension until SAP standards are met.

 How can I submit a SAP Appeal?